tepease/cb50/projects/0/motivation.md

-What are you hoping to get out of this course?
+﻿What are you hoping to get out of this course?
 Write your goals here to remind yourself what you're working for when the going gets tough!
 ___

 I want to learn more about computer science!